-Most sports injuries are due to either injury or overuse of muscles or joints.
+Most sports injuries are from either injury or overuse of muscles or joints.
 Most

 are caused by minor injury involving muscles, ligaments, tendons, or bones, including: